e1himself/axis-service-container-plugin/README.md

 AxisServiceContainerPlugin
 ==========================

-Requirements
+Dependencies
 ------------

-This plugin requires `symfony/class-loader` component to be included in project.
+- requires `symfony/class-loader` component to be included in the project

-To retrieve dependencies just run `composer.phar install` in the plugin root directory.
+To retrieve other libraries dependencies just run `composer.phar install` in the plugin root directory.

 ### Additional options